sukhijapiyush/Lending-Club-Case-Study/README.md

 ## Conclusions

-- Major Driving factor which can be used to predict the chance of defaulting and avodiign Credit Loss:
+- Major Driving factor which can be used to predict the chance of defaulting and avoiding Credit Loss:
   1. DTI
   2. Grades
   3. Verification Status